lucidrains/hamburger-pytorch/README.md

 ## Hamburger module - Pytorch (wip)

 Pytorch implementation of the hamburger module from the ICLR 2020 paper <a href="https://openreview.net/forum?id=1FvkSpWosOl">Is Attention Better Than Matrix Decomposition</a>.
+To be used in GANs.

 ## Citations